 Do you wish you had some strategies to reconnect with your child – not just today… but every day?
 Do you want to strengthen your relationship with your child?

 You love your children.
-You want to be the best parent you can with them.
-But at the end of the day, do you ever wonder what you actually did with your child?
+You want to be the best parent you can be with them.
+But at the end of the day, do you ever wonder what you did with your child?
 Do you ever feel guilty about not spending enough time with them?

 Here are five powerful ways you can reconnect with your child.